SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 .. note::

-   Different Unicode characters,
+   Different Unicode characters
-   and different representations of the same Unicode character, can require different amounts of memory to store.
+   and different representations of the same Unicode character can require different amounts of memory to store.
    Because of this, characters in Swift do not each take up the same amount of memory within a string's representation.